Growing the next generation.

-Out in the park, guided school group tours are an excellent way to learn about the history, tree collections and birdlife of the arboretum.
-Our Education Officer will cater a walk to suit your students age, ability and interests.
-Walks take from 30 minutes up to 1.5 hours.
+School group tours are an excellent way to learn about the history, tree collections and birdlife of the arboretum, and our education coordinator will take your kids on a walk to suit their age, ability and interests.

 The latest addition to the Eastwoodhill Arboretum Education Programme is our Discovery Centre.

 The Discovery Centre features information boards about the history of the arboretum and the people who are credited with developing and securing its future.